llvm/circt/docs/RationaleComb.md

 - `extract` gets "closer" to underlying `add/sub/xor/op` operations, giving way optimizations like narrowing.
 - the form gives a more accurate view of the values that are being depended on.
-- redundant extract operations can be removed from the concat args lists, eg:
+- redundant extract operations can be removed from the concat argument lists, e.g.:
   `cat(extract(a), b, c, extract(d))`

 Both forms perform similarly on hardware, since they are simply bit-copies.